yurigalindo/telegram_buddy/README.md

 - Console output
 - `logs/bot.log` file

+Notes:
-Note: Only ERROR level logs are recorded.
+- Only ERROR level logs are recorded.
+- Since it was developed only for one group chat, history from all chats and conversations are stored in the same file.